nkabbara/nkabbara.github.io/docs/tech-notes.md

 ```

 Constants only exist to compile time.
 They never find themselves on a stack or on the heap. ie `const foo = 333`

+# Screen

+Detach from a session: ctrl-a, ctrl-d

+# Docker

+Detach from a container ctrl-p, ctrl-q

 # Misc